If you have heartburn more than twice a week, ask your doctor about ZEGERID

 Relief from frequent heartburn and acid reflux symptoms

-ZEGERID: Effective treatment for heartburn and acid reflux disease
+ZEGERID: Effective treatment for heartburn and other symptoms associated with GERD

 Indication for ZEGERID

 ZEGERID® (omeprazole/sodium bicarbonate) is a prescription medicine called a proton pump inhibitor (PPI).
 ZEGERID reduces the amount of acid in your stomach.